-In each available study year, gwenis adults have been substantially more numerous in Seton Lake, particularly in nearshore sets (between ~60 and 90 m from shore), than in Anderson Lake.
-In nearshore habitats, there has been a gradient of CPUE values among the three longitudinal sections in Seton Lake: highest catch rates have consistently been in the outflow section, followed generally by the mid section and then the inflow section.
-This result was generally true again in 2018 (except catch rates in the inflow section were higher than the mid section that year), although there was overlap among the error bars for each section due to variable catches among sites.
-Gwenis also tended to be more abundant in the outflow section of Anderson Lake;

-however, the catches were much lower and the differences among sections were smaller than in Seton Lake.
+In nearshore habitats, there has been a gradient of CPUE values for gwenis among the three longitudinal sections in Seton Lake: highest catch rates have consistently been in the outflow section, followed generally by the mid section and then the inflow section.
+This result was true again in 2019 and catches in the outflow section were significantly greater than the other sections.
+Gwenis have also tended to be more abundant in the outflow section of Anderson Lake; however, the catches were much lower and the differences among sections were smaller than in Seton Lake.

 Since the timing of sampling coincides with the start of spawning for this species in Seton Lake, this apparent gradient of abundance along the longitudinal axis of the lake appears to reflect differential spawning use among the inflow, mid and outflow sections.
 This could be related to differences in the temperature profiles and/or the varying degrees of fine sediment deposition according to proximity to the diversion inflows, as described by the physical conditions monitoring (Section 3.1).
 Other factors contributing to the observed distribution could also include differential food base availability or foraging opportunities among the sections (which may also link to the associated physical conditions).
-The 2018 results provided an additional set of data points contributing to the described patterns; however, these results must still be considered tentative at this point due to limited replication.
+The 2019 results provided an additional set of data points contributing to the described patterns; however, these results must still be considered tentative until the results from all the study years are available.
 Data from the remaining monitoring years will contribute to the weight of evidence.

-As in each previous year, the Seton Lake gwenis were noticeably smaller than the Anderson Lake gwenis, particularly after Age-2 (median sizes at Age-3 = 192 mm vs. 250 mm, respectively, as of Year 6 (2018)).
+As in each previous year, the Seton Lake gwenis were noticeably smaller than the Anderson Lake gwenis, particularly after Age-2 (median sizes at Age-3 = 195 mm vs. 250 mm, respectively, as of Year 7 (2019)).
 As reported by the BRGMON-6 program, zooplankton (which is the primary food item for gwenis) were less than half as abundant in Seton Lake than in Anderson Lake (Limnotek 2016).
 This smaller food base coupled with the larger population size in Seton Lake (of both gwenis and Gates/Portage sockeye juveniles) may be important factors contributing to the reduced growth relative to Anderson Lake gwenis.
 There could also be other factors contributing to the different growth rates among the age classes, such as: changes in habitat use (e.g., nearshore vs. offshore); changes in foraging behaviour (e.g., extent of diel vertical migration), differences in interaction with the stratification of temperature or turbidity, etc. as the fish age and grow within each of the study lakes.
 However, based on the information available from this program, weighting the relevance of these explanations would be highly speculative.

 As reported previously, the maximum assessed ages (based on scale ageing) were different between the lakes.
-Again in Year 6 (2018), the oldest fish in Seton Lake were Age-3 (and sexually mature) versus Age-4 in Anderson Lake, which is the same as what was reported for BRGMON-6 (Limnotek 2016).
+Again in Year 7 (2019), the oldest fish in Seton Lake were Age-3 (and sexually mature) versus Age-4 in Anderson Lake, which is the same as what was reported for BRGMON-6

+(Limnotek 2016).
 Also, the O. nerka juveniles (<180 mm) in the catch from both lakes were likely all gwenis offspring based on size at the time of sampling.